-As practicable, radio communications should be switched to an emergency channel most accessibly by participating agencies and units (e.g. local agency channel and/or P-Tac 1) (Minn.
+If the pursuit is confined within the Metropolitan Transit Police Department area limits, radio communications will be conducted on the primary channel unless instructed otherwise by a supervisor or communications dispatcher.
+If the pursuit leaves the jurisdiction of this department or such is imminent, involved units should, whenever available, switch radio communications to an emergency channel most accessible by participating agencies and units (e.g. local agency channel and/or P-Tac 1) (Minn.
 R. § 6700.2701).